rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 add-one = { path = "add-one" }
 ```

-If we add dependencies that don't have a `path` specified, those will be normal
+If we add dependencies that don’t have a `path` specified, those will be normal
-dependencies that aren't in this workspace.
+dependencies that aren’t in this workspace.

 Next, generate the `add-one` crate within the `adder` directory: